cbinsights/form-design-system/README.md

 ### Installation
 The design system is comprised of a number of separate node modules.
-You can install as many or as few of them as you'd like.
+You can install as many or as few of them as you need.

 **Just the design tokens (color constants, etc)** `yarn add fds-dictionary`